What is an Accounting Workflow? [The Simple Guide]

-In the simplest terms, an accounting workflow is a way to keep track of your projects.
-A workflow allows you to know what projects are in progress, who is working on those projects, and timelines.
+An accounting workflow is a way to keep track of your projects.
+It allows you to know what projects are in progress, who is working on those projects, and timelines.
 Open projects, deadlines, and assignments are the minimum pieces of information needed to create a workflow.

-Workflow systems work best when they include separate workflows for each type of project and a unified system that allows you to see an overview of your team's workload.
-Though spreadsheets can work, there are robust systems such as Jetpack Workflow that are made for accountants and bookkeepers.
+Workflow systems work best when they include separate workflows for each type of project and a unified system that allows you to see an overview of your team’s workload.
+Though spreadsheets can work for a bit, there are more robust systems such as Jetpack Workflow that are made for accountants and bookkeepers.

 The Major Benefits of Implementing Workflows

 For employees at accounting firms, a standard accounting workflow can reduce stress and improve efficiency.
 When your employees know what is expected of them and when it’s expected, there is less guess work involved in their job.

 It also allows them the flexibility to prioritize their work tasks (and, let’s be honest, their life) to get the job done on their schedule, while still meeting deadlines and adhering to your company’s quality standards.
 Standardizing workflows also allows them to know the expectations and procedures required for each project.